Skycatch/nodeconf-hackathon/README.md

     * We're open to all new ideas to improve the interaction of the user and the map.
     * What can a machine learn from FlightPaths?
 * Pitch Document
   * Git repository.
-README is appreciated.
-  * Demo video.
-Show us how it works.
+(Must have README)
+  * Demo video: take a video of your screen as you develop your app (Nice to have)
   * Document/Slides.
     * What you guys did.
-    * What you plan for the future.

 #### Judging Criteria